tanmayjain02/SoC2k21/README.md

  6) **Task 7: C2**

- This task is the implementatin of all above tasks to build a ML Model in which we train to it recongise faces.
+ This task is the implementation of all above tasks to build a ML Model in which we train to it recongnise faces.
  We provide a feed of same face to train the model, after which the model can detect the faces and cluster the similar faces together.